thchang/DelaunayFan/README.md

 ### Contents

- - delaunayfan.f90 contains the main subroutine DelaunayFan.
+ - delaunayfan.f90 contains the main subroutine DELAUNAYFAN
- - AFL.f90 contains the source code for the data structure described in Chang et. al.
+ - AFL.f90 contains the source code for the face list data structure described in Chang et. al, as well as a subset of the Vector class (see thchang/VectorClass)
- - Vector.f90 contains the source code for a dynamic multidimensional array, similar to the C++ vector objects.
  - blas.f contains a minimal copy of BLAS, containing only the procedures required by delaunayfan.f90
  - lapack.f contains a minimal copy of LAPACK, containing only the procedures required by delaunayfan.f90
  - main.f90 contains driver code generating a command line program for DelaunayFan
- - Makefile for building the code.
+ - Makefile for building the code
- - SAMPLE-2D-20N.dat contains a pseudo-randomly generated input set in 2-dimensions containing 20 vertices/input points.
+ - SAMPLE-2D-20N.dat contains a pseudo-randomly generated input set in 2-dimensions containing 20 vertices/input points
- - delvor-ieeesec.pdf contains a detailed description of the algorithm.
+ - delvor-ieeesec.pdf contains a detailed description of the algorithm

 ### Compiling and Testing